Want to get more traffic? Check out how easy SEO can be.

 Placing rel=canonical in the <body>

-As with multiple anonical links, if your canonical link appears anywhere but the <head>, it is ignored.
-Ideally it should appear as early as possible in your <head> section to avoid any parsing issues.
+As with multiple canonical links, if your canonical link appears anywhere but the <head>, it is ignored.
+Ideally, it should appear as early as possible in your <head> section to avoid any parsing issues.

 SEO can become a little complicated when it comes to splitting content over multiple pages, although it is necessary to do this at times.